Verifying LLM Inference to Detect Model Weight Exfiltration: LLM Inference Preliminaries

-The selected token is the index of the maximum perturbed score, $\arg\max_i z_i$.
+\paragraph{Gumbel-Max Trick.} The Gumbel-Max Trick provides an equivalent but reparameterized way to sample from $\vec{p}$.
+From a fixed random seed $\sigma$, for the $t$th token, an independent Gumbel noise term $g_t \sim \mathrm{Gumbel}(0,1)$, determined by $\seed,$ is added to the (log) probability: \( z_t = \log p_t + g_t. \) The selected token is the index of the maximum perturbed score, $\arg\max_t z_t$.
 Intuitively, this converts sampling from a categorical distribution into a deterministic \textit{argmax} over noisy logits.
-Like the inverse transform, it is reproducible under a fixed seed $\sigma$, since the Gumbel variables $g_i$ are deterministically derived from $\sigma$.
+Like the inverse transform, it is reproducible under a fixed seed $\seed$, since the Gumbel variables $g_t$ are deterministically derived from $\seed$.
 This trick is particularly convenient for differentiable relaxations (e.g., Gumbel-Softmax) and for implementations optimized for vectorized or GPU-based sampling.

+\paragraph{Sampling Multiple Tokens.} We use the notation $\dist^{\RO}_{\theta,\context}(\seed)$ to denote the honest sampling of a full response for a specific model $\theta,$ context $\context,$ seed $\seed,$ and hash function (or PRF) $\RO.$ This algorithm first samples the distribution $\vec{p}$ using $\theta$ and $\context.$ Next, $\dist$ will use one of the two above approaches for selecting a specific token $t$ from the distribution using the randomness from $\RO(\seed\|i),$ where $i$ is the current response index.\footnote{For one of our bounds, we require that randomness is sampled from $\RO(\seed\|i\|\context)$, which we call \emph{sequential} randomness expansion.} Then, $t$ is added to the context $\context$ and the process repeats until a termination symbol or response length limit is reached.